spc476/a09/README.txt

 		a value generated from Color Basic itself, but may be "close enough" to be useful.

-		There currently is no way to force the Color Basic format for the test backend.

 	.FLOATD float-expr [, float-expr ... ]

 		Format a floating point number.
 For all backends except for the rsdos one, this will format a 64-bit IEEE-754 floating point number, which can be used with the MC6839.
-For the rsdos backend, this will generate the Color Basic unpacked floating point format (48 bits).
+For the rsdos backend, this will generate the Color Basic floating point format (40 bits) but will generate a warning.
 There may be some differences with a vlaue generated from Color Basic itself, but may be "close enough" to be useful.

-		There current is no way to force the Color Basic format for the test backend.

 	.NOTEST